Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/zParserExtender/externals/string.md

 - `english` - English string
 - `german` - German string
 - `polish` - Polish string
-- `czech` - Czech  string
 - `romanian` - Romanian string
 - `italian` - Italian string
+- `czech` - Czech  string
 - `spanish` - Spanish string
-- `return` - string in the current language
+- `return` - string in the current language, as it is set in Union

 ## Str_UTF8_to_ANSI
 Converts UTF-8 string into an ANSI string with codePage